kamilkisiela/loona/docs/angular/essentials/actions.md

 ## Mutation as an action?

-It's not only an action that can be dispatched, you can do it too with a mutation.
+It's not only an action that can be dispatched.
+You can do it with a mutation, too.

-To fully explore that topic, please go to [_"Mutation as Action"_](../advanced/mutation-as-action) page.
+To fully explore that topic, please go to the [_"Mutation as Action"_](../advanced/mutation-as-action) page.